namistryy/rps/README.md

-Rock, paper, scissors game that also tracks your score
+Beginner machine learning project: Rock, paper, scissors game that also tracks your score.